-DanaŽ and Zeus gave birth to a child and called him Perseus.
-When Arcisius found out, he put Danae and her son inside a chest of wood and threw them into the sea.
-The wind guided Danae and Perseus to the island of Seriphos, where the fisherman Polydectes discovered them and offered them hospitality.
-Perseus was raised up secretly in Seriphos and soon he became a very strong and courageous man... time had come for Perseus to be challenged on a very dangerous feat: the feat of delivering the head of the Gorgon Medusa.
+Danae and Zeus gave birth to a child and named it Perseus.
+When Arcisius learned this, he put Danae and her son in a wooden chest and threw them into the sea.
+The wind led Danae and Perseus to the island of Serifos, where the fisherman Polydectes discovered them and offered them hospitality.
+Perseus grew up secretly on Serifos and soon became a very strong and brave man... the time had come for Perseus to be challenged to a very dangerous feat: the feat of freeing the head of Gorgon Medusa.

-The Gorgon Medusa was a monstrous, yet mortal creature with glorious hair that had the power to turn anyone who looked at her into stone.
-Messenger of the gods Hermes borrowed Perseus his winged shoes and Athena borrowed her shield, and with these weapons Perseus succeeded in defeating the Medusa.
+The Gorgon Medusa was a monstrous yet mortal creature with magnificent hair who had the power to turn anyone who looked at her into stone.
+Messenger of the gods Messenger of the gods Hermes lent Perseus his winged shoes and Athena her shield, and with these weapons Perseus succeeded in defeating Medusa.

-Struck by fate, Perseus founded the city of Mycenae in a small distance from the city of his grandfather.
+Following his destiny, Perseus founded the city of Mycenae at a short distance from the city of his grandfather.

 © Copyright 2021 Greek-Gods.info All rights reserved